Nooshant/Questions/IQ.md

 *******************************************

 - What is TDD and BDD
-- What is CORS in springboot
+- What is CQRS in springboot
 - @Component vs @Bean
 - Singleton Design Pattern
 - Observer Design Pattern